sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ## Validating and inspecting a process

-The flex-cli supports validating a local process description as well as showing basic information about the process and its transitions.
+The Sharetribe CLI supports validating a local process description as well as showing basic information about the process and its transitions.

 To validate a process and print overall process description (when it's valid) or validation errors: